ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

-1. Invoke has EHR service with a random subject_id.
+1. Invoke has EHR service with a random subject_id
 2. The result should be negative, related to "the EHR for subject_id does not exist"